 There are many “commute trip reduction” strategies that work synergistically with closercommutes, such as subsidized transit passes, carpooling, bike storage, telecommuting (home or satellite), altering schedules, EV charging stations, etc. Toolkits have already been developed to assist employers in offering these strategies.

-5. Repeats the audit annually and reports to OH&S agency [WorkSafe BC].
+5. Repeats the audit annually and reports to MECCS [Climate Change Secretariat] or OH&S agency [WorkSafe BC].

-The employer submits the audit final numbers each year when doing other WorkSafe BC reporting requirements.
+The employer submits the audit final numbers each year to the Climate Change Secretariat website or when doing other WorkSafe BC reporting requirements.

 10,000 closer commutes for BC